 There were statistically significant differences between congruent and incongruent Hispanic secondary teachers for four of the 22 background and school structural characteristics.
-Hispanic incongruent teachers had slightly less years of experience (congruent = 13.21, incongruent = 11.85).
-Incongruent Hispanic teachers served students who were less likely to have an IEP (congruent = 15.63%, incongruent = 10.99%), less likely to have LEP (congruent = 21.41%, incongruent = 6.47%), and less likely to live in poverty (congruent = 75.07%, incongruent = 45.16%).
+Hispanic incongruent teachers had slightly less years of experience (congruent = 13, incongruent = 12).
+Incongruent Hispanic teachers served students who were less likely to have an IEP (congruent = 16%, incongruent = 11%), less likely to have LEP (congruent = 21%, incongruent = 6%), and less likely to live in poverty (congruent = 75%, incongruent = 45%).

 There were statistically significant differences between congruent and incongruent White secondary teachers for 14 of the 22 background and school structural characteristics.
-White incongruent teachers were more likely to have alternative certification (congruent = 18.82%, incongruent = 24.89%) or no certification (congruent = 4.58%, incongruent = 7.16%) than their congruent counterparts.
-They were also less likely to have an advanced degree (congruent = 62.08%, incongruent = 58.68%), more likely to be new to the teaching profession and new to their school, were slightly older, and earned an average of almost six thousand dollars more per year.
-Incongruent White teachers taught a much higher average percentage of children with LEP (congruent = 2.50%, incongruent = 9.15%).
-Incongruent White teachers worked in larger schools with much higher poverty levels (congruent = 34.88%, incongruent = 57.22%).
-These schools were also much more likely to be urban (congruent = 17.71%, incongruent = 43.83%), less likely to be located in a small town (congruent = 16.66%, incongruent = 7.99%), less likely to be rural (congruent = 20.36%, incongruent = 9.41%), and more likely to be charter schools (congruent = 1.79%, incongruent = 4.16%).
+White incongruent teachers were more likely to have alternative certification (congruent = 19%, incongruent = 25%) or no certification (congruent = 5%, incongruent = 7%) than their congruent counterparts.
+They were also less likely to have an advanced degree (congruent = 62%, incongruent = 59%), more likely to be new to the teaching profession and new to their school, were slightly older, and earned an average of almost six thousand dollars more per year.
+Incongruent White teachers taught a much higher average percentage of children with LEP (congruent = 3%, incongruent = 9%).
+Incongruent White teachers worked in larger schools with much higher poverty levels (congruent = 35%, incongruent = 57%).
+These schools were also much more likely to be urban (congruent = 18%, incongruent = 44%), less likely to be located in a small town (congruent = 17%, incongruent = 8%), and less likely to be rural (congruent = 20%, incongruent = 9%).

 We also examined regional differences in how likely a teacher is to work in an incongruent setting by school level and race/ethnicity of teacher.
 Table 3 illustrates that there were substantial regional differences for both elementary and secondary teachers.
-For example, White teachers were least likely to teach in incongruent settings in the Midwest (elementary = 24.03%, secondary = 21.14%) and most likely in the West (elementary = 55.13%, secondary 55.02%).
-Black teachers were also least likely to teach in incongruent settings in the Midwest (elementary = 33.66%, secondary = 44.34%) and most likely in the West (elementary = 95.70%, secondary 92.40%).
-Hispanic teachers were least likely to teach in incongruent settings in the South (elementary = 24.86%, secondary = 39.61%) and most likely in the Northeast (elementary = 59.46%, secondary 86.14%).
+For example, White teachers were least likely to teach in incongruent settings in the Midwest (elementary = 24%, secondary = 21%) and most likely in the West (elementary = 55%, secondary 55%).
+Black teachers were also least likely to teach in incongruent settings in the Midwest (elementary = 34%, secondary = 44%) and most likely in the West (elementary = 96%, secondary 92%).
+Hispanic teachers were least likely to teach in incongruent settings in the South (elementary = 25%, secondary = 40%) and most likely in the Northeast (elementary = 60%, secondary 86%).